Fernet in Buenos Aires: Incredibly Foul or a Tasty Delight?

 with a good mix of coke and fernet i like to down it myself. dunno why though! xD

-6. In Spirits says:
+4. In Spirits

 A porteno friend told me last week that Fernet Cola is something you never like on the first cup: you have to keep drinking A LOT, and eventually it will come to you.